Suicide of Takako Konishi: Death

-In other media
+Depiction in media

 Konishi's story was detailed in the 2003 short documentary film This Is a True Story, directed by Paul Berczeller, in which she is portrayed by Mimi Ohmori.
 The urban legend surrounding her death is the basis for the 2014 film Kumiko, the Treasure Hunter.
 Konishi and the circumstances surrounding her death are the basis for Reel Bay: A Cinematic Essay by Jana Larson, published by Coffee House Press in 2021.